-Note In general, trying to mix the always-static computation throws(cond) with the always-dynamic virtual appears to be a mismatch.
-The primary known use case for throws(cond) is generic move operations, which should not be virtual.
+Note In general, trying to mix the always-static computation throws (cond) with the always-dynamic virtual appears to be a mismatch.
+The primary known use cases for throws (cond) are generic move operations and generic algorithms, which should not be virtual.